jbreeden/lamina/README.md

 Application Types
 -----------------

-Currently only a client-server app type is availabe.
+Currently only a client-server app type is really viable.
 In a client-server app, your Ruby code runs in a web server, and your UI talks to it by the usual means (ajax, web sockets, etc).
 The browser and server are both started automatically when you run `rb-chrome` in the directory containing your application. rb-chrome takes care of associating the processes so that if the browser is closed by the user or OS, the server exits as well.

-A server-less app type is in development.
-With a server-less app your ruby code will execute in the same process as the browser.
-This eliminates the need for a web server, but does increase complexity and can make sharing code between web and desktop versions of the same app more difficult.
+Work is underway to write CEF bindings for mruby.
+Mruby is more appropriate for embedding in a multi-process, multi-threaded application, like the Chromium browser provided by CEF, than CRuby.
+With these mruby bindings, you can write extensions to control the CEF browser and add functionality accessible to JavaScript (like file system and network access).

 Platform Support
 ----------------